-Most homeowners take great pride in their property and make diligent effort to maintain every aspect of their home.
-The collective effort of homeowners has a significant impact on the desirability of a community.
+Most homeowners take great pride in their property and make diligent efforts to maintain every aspect of their home.
+The collective efforts of homeowners has a significant impact on the desirability of a community.
 When one property falls into disrepair or fails to meet local codes, the situation impacts adjacent homes.

 Like most thriving communities, Fairfield has local rules and legislation to promote safety and repair of property.
-Over the years, five violations have been identified by inspectors in the Building & Zoning Division as being those most often cited in complaints.
+Over the years, some violations have been identified by inspectors as being those most often cited in complaints.

 Parking: Motor vehicles or trailers may not be parked on grassy areas.
-Parking may only occur on paved surfaces adequately graded for drainage.
+All off-street driveways and parking areas must be paved.

 Accessory Structures: All accessory structures, including garages, sheds, fences, retaining walls and swimming pools must be properly maintained and in good working condition.